sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/data-structures.md

 ## Communication

 * Important announcements will be sent to `sbme2022@googlegroups.com`.
-* We will also use [Campuswire](https://campuswire.com) to try something new and different to facilitate announcements and technical dicussions.
+* We will also use [Campuswire](https://campuswire.com) to try something new and different to facilitate announcements and technical discussions.

 ## Course Outline